eldh/statext/README.md

 ```

 ## Getting started
-If you want to use statext in your app, run `yarn install statext` or `npm i statext`.
+If you want to use Statext in your app, run `yarn install statext` or `npm i statext`.

 To start using this this repo, clone it and run `yarn && lerna bootstrap` in the root of the repo.
-Then run `cd packages/example-playground && yarn start` to start the playground.
+Then run `cd packages/examples && yarn start` to start the examples.

 ## Status
 Statext is in its early phases.
 I don't recommend using it in production yet, but please try it out and report any issues.